jimio/swack/README.md

 when you pass an argument, it tries to do a whole bunch of helpful stuff on it.

 TODOs:
--check certificates on URLs (expiration, subject info, etc ) -dump http headers from responses
+* check certificates on URLs (expiration, subject info, etc )
+* dump http headers from responses
--format things nicely
+* format things nicely
--handy-dandy script to build & install & alias
+* handy-dandy script to build & install & alias